 Just thaw and reheat or enjoy at room temperature.

 - If you can’t find vegan chocolate chips, you may use chocolate chunks, or grab any vegan chocolate bar and bread it up yourself into small pieces.
 (Or just skip them.)

 - For vegan gluten free banana bread, use gluten free oat flour instead of whole wheat.
-If you don’t have any on hand, you can even grind up your own gluten free oats in a blender or food processor.
+If you don’t have any on hand, you may grind up your own gluten free oats in a blender or food processor.
 Just grind until a flour like consistency is reached.

 - To make it soy free, you may use any plant milk of choice.
 Almond or cashew milk work well.